ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 * contribution: aggregate climate data into regions which correspond to the regions in the IEA energy load dataset

 `1_clean_climate_data.do` - the master program
-* contribution: assemble a country x year panel dataset with temporally and spatially aggregated climate data that corresponds to definitions of space and time in each energy load observation.
+* contribution: assemble a country x year panel dataset with temporally and spatially aggregated climate data that corresponds
+* to definitions of space and time in each energy load observation.

 ## Definitions of the Climate Variables we use in our analysis:

 Below we describe the climate variable transformations we perform at the grid cell level and each transformations variable name in the country x year climate dataset.

-[This section needs to be filled out.. waiting for paper language to get updated so can swipe it]
+**[This section needs to be filled out..
+ASHWIN TO UPDATE]**

 * temp1_GMFD, temp2_GMFD, temp3_GMFD, and temp4_GMFD
     * These variables are polynomials of the daily average temperature.
 For example, temp2_GMFD is a pop-weighted average